Poseidon-Code-Current/Round-2/5 - Odysseus' Unbroken Journey/Problem Statement.md

 - The first line contains an integer `T` – the number of test cases.
 - For each of the next `T` lines, a single string `s` is provided.

+## Output Format

+For each test case, output the length of longest unbroken journey on a new line.

 ## Examples:

 **Example 1:**